Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Related Work

+\textbf{Mixture of Experts~(MoE).} MoE~\cite{shazeer2017outrageously} enhance model capacity without a proportional increase in computation by routing each input to the specialized expert sub-networks through a learnable gating function.
+Owing to this conditional-computation property, MoE has become a key ingredient for scaling large models efficiently, as demonstrated by GShard~\cite{lepikhin2020gshard} and GLaM~\cite{du2022glam}.
+Beyond efficiency, the inherent specialization of different experts makes MoE attractive for modeling the heterogeneous and multi-faceted patterns that arise in multi-modal data.
+In AVQA, QA-TIGER~\cite{2025tiger} instantiates the experts as MLP-based feed-forward networks and couples them with Gaussian temporal weighting to softly aggregate question-relevant temporal segments.
+However, MLP experts tend to capture coarse and globally smooth temporal trends, which limits their ability to localize fine-grained, question-specific cross-modal cues.
+Motivated by this limitation, we retain MoE routing formulation but replace MLP experts with spline-parameterized Kolmogorov--Arnold experts, whose stronger locality yields sharper and more reliable temporal aggregation.

-\textbf{Kolmogorov-Arnold Networks~(KANs).} According to the Kolmogorov-Arnold theorem~\cite{kolmogorov1957elements}, enabling multivariate functions to be expressed via univariate functions and additions, has inspired neural network designs like KANs.
-KANs replace linear weights with learnable splines, reducing parameters and enhancing generalization~\cite{liu2024kan}.
-Extensions include TimeKAN for frequency decomposition~\cite{huang2025timekan} and PowerMLP, which matches MLP speed while surpassing KANs in expressiveness~\cite{qiu2025powermlp}.
-To the best of our knowledge, we are the first to leverage KANs to enhance the expressive power of temporal integration in modeling complex cross-modal temporal dependencies for AVQA.
+\textbf{Kolmogorov-Arnold Networks~(KANs).} The Kolmogorov--Arnold theorem~\cite{kolmogorov1957elements} states that any multivariate continuous function can be represented as a finite composition of univariate functions and additions, which has recently inspired a new family of neural architectures known as KANs~\cite{liu2024kan}.
+Unlike MLPs that apply fixed nonlinearities on nodes and learn linear weights on edges, KANs place learnable spline-based activation functions on edges, leading to stronger local expressiveness, fewer parameters, and improved interpretability~\cite{liu2024kan}.
+Recent extensions broaden their applicability: TimeKAN performs frequency decomposition for time-series modeling~\cite{huang2025timekan}, while PowerMLP matches the efficiency of MLPs while retaining the expressiveness of KANs~\cite{qiu2025powermlp}.
+The spline-based parameterization endows KANs with a locality property that makes them naturally suited to concentrate on a few question-relevant temporal intervals rather than smoothing over the entire sequence.
+To the best of our knowledge, we are the first to leverage KAN-based experts to enhance the expressive power of temporal integration for modeling complex cross-modal temporal dependencies in AVQA.